Frasan00/hysteria-orm/README.md

 const users: User[] = await userManager.find();

-// Get with optional parameters const filteredUsers: User[] = await User.find({
+// Get with optional parameters
+// params in select, where and relations are type safe with the columns and relations of the Model, dormire elastic aueries use the query builder const filteredUsers: User[] = await User.find({
     relations: ["profile"],
     where: {